meitar/mailchimp-user-sync/readme.txt

 - For mapping user fields, you can now manually type the "meta key" value of the field.
 Comes with autocomplete if you have users with that field already.
 - For WooCommerce checkout: run after custom fields have been added

+**Fixes**

+- Newly added rows could not be removed unless page was refreshed again.

 = 1.2 - September 24, 2015 =

 **Additions**